-This section presents a second application that studies the determinants of the crosscountry differences in savings behavior.
+This section presents a second application that studies the determinants of the cross-country differences in savings behavior.
 The literature on international differences in savings can be dated back to Feldstein (1980).
-As acknowledged by several recent studies, countries at different economic and social development stages are characterized by disparate institutions, customs, and social norms, which further causes the savings rate to respond differently to its various determinants, especially in the short-run (see, for exam-
+As acknowledged by several recent studies, countries at different economic and social development stages are characterized by disparate institutions, customs, and social norms, which further causes the savings rate to respond differently to its various determinants, especially in the short-run (see, for example, Pesaran et al., 2000; Loayza et al., 2000).
+In addition, institutional and social norms are likely to change over time, leading to time varying effects of the determinants of savings behavior, and this time varying feature is country-specific.
+Hence, it is important to incorporate the heterogeneous time varying behavior when studying the determinants of cross-country savings differences.